The old saying beauty comes at a price holds true in more ways than one.

 This, coupled with increased animal cruelty laws in the rest of the world, has seen many companies outsourcing their product testing to regions with fewer checks and less public involvement.

-Using animals for cosmetic testing by the cosmetics industry is a cruel and antiquated method that no longer serves a purpose.
+Using animals for cosmetic testing by popular brands that test on animals is a cruel and antiquated method that no longer serves a purpose.